-Deadline for notification of recording errors, clerical errors, or arithmetic errors on any midterms or homework. – August 4, 2016 (Final Exam) Unless you point out any scoring or recording error by this date, the scores as recorded will stand.
+Deadline for notification of recording errors, clerical errors, or arithmetic errors on any midterms or homework, April 26, 2019 (Final Exam).
+Unless you point out any scoring or recording error by this date, the scores as recorded will stand.

 We make extensive use of the course website.
 Consult it regularly!
 There is a link from the course website to the WebAssign login page Course information, announcements and changes will be posted there as soon as the information becomes available under News and Announcements.
 There is also information on how to contact the TA's.
 Homework and exam scores will be available from the WebAssign site.

-The instructor has posted office hours: 10:20-11:20 a.m. on Mondays, Wednesdays and Fridays.
+The instructor has posted office hours: 3:10 - 4:30 am on Mondays, Wednesdays and Fridays.
 Outside of these you can meet with Prof. Pantziris by appointment.
-These may be granted very promptly (i.e. you might call or e-mail and be told to come on over), but Prof. Pantziris cannot guarantee specific times to meet with you outside of the posted hours.
+These may be granted very promptly, but Prof. Pantziris cannot guarantee specific times to meet with you outside of the posted hours.
 He is best reached by e-mail, not by phone.
 He checks e-mail most days and will respond promptly.
-For faster response use email@example.com.
+For faster response use the firstname.lastname@example.org email.

 The TAs will also be available during the help lab hours.
 This is an important resource for students, which is often under-utilized.
 If you have questions that you have not been able to get answered in the discussion sections or during the lectures be sure to attend the help lab.
 Doing something about getting your questions answered is your responsibility.